-b.
+c.
 Exceptions to Routine Facility Inspections:

-Inactive and Unstaffed Sites: The requirement to conduct routine facility inspections on a quarterly basis does not apply at a facility that is inactive and unstaffed, as long as there are no industrial materials or activities exposed to storm water.
+- i.
+Inactive and Unstaffed Sites The requirement to conduct routine facility inspections on a quarterly basis does not apply at a facility that is inactive and unstaffed, as long as there are no industrial materials or activities exposed to stormwater.
 Such a facility is only required to conduct an annual site inspection in accordance with the requirements of Part IV.E.1.
 To invoke this exception, you shall maintain a statement in your SWPPP pursuant to Part IV.F indicating that the site is inactive and unstaffed, and that there are no industrial materials or activities exposed to precipitation, in accordance with the substantive requirements in 40 CFR 122.26(g)(4)(iii).
-The statement shall be signed and certified in accordance with Appendix B, Subsection 11.
-If circumstances change and industrial materials or activities become exposed to storm water or your facility becomes active and/or staffed, this exception no longer applies and you shall immediately resume quarterly facility inspections.
-If you are not qualified for this exception at the time you are authorized under this permit, but during the permit term you become qualified because your facility is inactive and unstaffed, and there are no industrial materials or activities that are exposed to storm water, then you shall include the same signed and certified statement as above and retain it with your records pursuant to Part IV.J.5.

-Ohio EPA's Encouraging Environmental Excellence (E3) Program: If your facility has been recognized under the Gold and Platinum levels by Ohio EPA's Encouraging Environmental Excellence (E3) Program, you only need to conduct routine facility inspections for two quarters each year.
+The statement shall be signed and certified in accordance with Part III.28.
+If circumstances change and industrial materials or activities become exposed to stormwater or your facility becomes active and/or staffed, this exception no longer applies and you shall immediately resume quarterly facility inspections.
+If you are not qualified for this exception at the time you are authorized under this permit, but during the permit term you become qualified because your facility is inactive and unstaffed, and there are no industrial materials or activities that are exposed to stormwater, then you shall include the same signed and certified statement as above and retain it with your records. - ii.
+Ohio EPA's Encouraging Environmental Excellence (E3) Program If your facility has been recognized under the Gold and Platinum levels by Ohio EPA's Encouraging Environmental Excellence (E3) Program, you only need to conduct routine facility inspections for two quarters each year.
+If Part IV.K of this permit requires your facility to conduct routine facility inspections on a monthly basis, you only need to conduct routine facility inspections on a quarterly basis.